MicrosoftDocs/Viva/Viva/glint/setup/customize-action-plans.md

 Suggested Action templates contain content that Microsoft Viva Glint includes as suggested resources to help managers achieve team-approved Focus Areas.
 Resources used in Action Plan templates must first exist in Content Resources.

-## Viva People Science explains Focus Areas and action planning
+## Viva People Science explains Focus Areas and Action Plans

-Initiating and managing action after a survey can be an unclear process.
 Focused and streamlined action planning is essential.
 An action plan is a written commitment to make incremental improvements to the employee experience.
 It's designed to increase work engagement on your team and within your company.

 > [!div class="nextstepaction"]
 > [Viva People Science explains focus areas and action taking](https://go.microsoft.com/fwlink/?linkid=2261087)

-## Understand terminology associated with Action Plans and Content Resources
+## Understand terminology associated with Content Resources and Action Plans

 This terminology assists with understanding how Glint sets up Action Plan templates: